 ABC, Algol, APL, AppleScript, BCPL, Beta, Clarion, Clean, Curl, Dylan, Eiffel, Erlang, Groovy, Haskell, Inform, Io, Lua, Mantis, Maple, Mathematica, Modula-2, Moto, MS-DOS batch, MUMPS, Oberon, Objective-C, Occam, OPL, Oz, Pike, PL/1, Powerbuilder, Progress, Q, REALBasic, Rebol, Verilog, VHDL, Whitespace, and XSLT.

 The pattern we see here follows a power law curve that stretches quite a bit.
 This stretching pattern has also has been noticed in digitalized markets such as music and film, internet search, design, books, DVD rentals and TV series.
-Popularized as the long tail by Chris Anderson, editor-in-chief of Wired, in this article from October 2004.
+Popularized as the long tail by Chris Anderson, editor-in-chief of Wired in an article from October 2004.
 Chris is now writing a book and has launched a web site about this trend from mainstream to niches.
 To quote Chris:

 The Long Tail, on the other hand, is about nicheification.
 Rather than finding ways to create an even lower lowest common denominator, the Long Tail is about finding economically efficient ways to capitalize on the infinite diversity of taste and demand that has heretofore been overshadowed by mass markets.
 The millions who find themselves in the tail in some aspect of their life (and that includes all of us) are no poorer than those in the head.
 Indeed, they are often drawn down the tail by their refined taste, in pursuit of qualities that are not afforded by one-size-fits-all.
 And they are often willing to pay a premium for those goods and services that suit them better.
 The Long Tail is, indeed, the very opposite of commodification.